marcalva/ambimux/README.md

 The `--rna-mapq` and `--atac-mapq` ambimux options specify the mapping quality score threshold of the RNA and ATAC BAM alignments, respectively.
 This gives the probability that the alignment position is incorrect.
-By default, the threshold is set at 30, meaning a 1 in 1,000 chance of an error in mapping position.
+By default, the threshold is set at 30, which usually means roughly a 1 in 1,000 chance of an error in mapping position.

 The `--region` parameter can be used to specify a region of analysis, although we strongly recommend using the entire genome for normal analysis.